8th March 2016

 It is difficult to under-estimate the importance of effective leadership and leadership style within children’s services.
 Children’s services represent complex areas of practice including child protection and looked after children, and services are being delivered against a backdrop of increasing fiscal restraint and budget cuts.
-The recruitment and retention of a skilled workforce is an
+The recruitment and retention of a skilled workforce is an on-going challenge and as a result leaders need to be able to effectively deliver innovative responses to provide services which achieve better outcomes for children and their families.

 Ofsted (the Office for Standards in Education, Children’s Services and Skills) inspect and regulate services that care for children and young people, but worryingly recent inspection figures revealed there were more “inadequate” than “good” children’s services in English local authorities.
 This is worrying for both local authorities and those receiving support from them.